Exact flavored black $p$-branes and self-gravitating instantons from toroidal black holes with Skyrme hair: Black -branes and self-gravitating instantons from toroidal black holes

 With the above, one can check that the Einstein $SU(N)$-Skyrme field equations demand that

 so that the solution we are looking for belongs to the Einstein $SU(N)$-NLSM.
 In fact, considering the above constraint, the $D$-dimensional Einstein equations are solved by

-with $m$ an integration constant.\footnote{This construction is similar to the one reported in Ref. \cite{CisternaOliva} where the authors construct homogeneous black string in general relativity with negative cosmological constant by considering massless scalar fields that are linear in the extended directions (see also \cite{Cisterna:2019scr}).} From Eq. \eqref{Hp} is clear that for these solutions the cosmological constant must take negative values, therefore, again we have asymptotically anti-de Sitter configurations.
+with $m$ an integration constant.\footnote{This construction is similar to the one reported in Ref. \cite{CisternaOliva} where the authors construct homogeneous black string in general relativity with negative cosmological constant by considering massless scalar fields that are linear in the extended directions \cite{Cisterna:2019scr}.
+See also \cite{Cisterna:2018mww} and \cite{Cisterna:2020kde} for the extension to Einstein-Gauss-Bonnet and Lovelock theories.} From Eq. \eqref{Hp} is clear that for these solutions the cosmological constant must take negative values, therefore, again we have asymptotically anti-de Sitter configurations.
 The event horizon of the solution is localized at \begin{small}

 \end{small} From the previous expression we see that, in order to have a real square root, the integration constant $m$ must satisfy the following condition

 It is important to mention that, even when the matter field depends explicitly on the extended coordinates $z_i$, the energy density for the solution is finite because it does not depend on the extra dimensions.
 Additionally, one of the main characteristics that the homogeneous black $p$-branes constructed here possess is that they are topologically non-trivial.
 In fact, the presence of the extra extended directions in Eq. \eqref{Ubs}, in addition to the two angular coordinates in the matter field, allows to integrate the topological charge density defined in Eq. \eqref{B} on a space-like hypersurface to obtain a non-zero value of $B$.
 A simple way to see this is by compactifying the extended directions of the branes.
 For simplicity, let us consider the case of the black string solution in $D=5$ dimensions (the case with $p=1$).
 As the conditions in Eq. \eqref{cond} are satisfied, one can integrate $\rho_B$ at fixed $t$ and fixed $r$ in the ranges in Eq. \eqref{ranges} for the angular coordinates, and considering the following range